 What is density?

 Archimedes had used the concept of density to expose the fraud.
 Density is a physical property of matter that expresses a relationship of mass to volume.
 The more mass an object contains in a given space, the more dense it is.
-It is important to remember, though, that this relationship is not just about how closely packed together the atoms of an element or molecules of a compound are.
+It is important to remember, though, that this relationship is not just about how closely packed together the atoms of an element or the molecules of a compound are.
 Density is also affected by the atomic mass of an element or compound.
 Since different substances have different densities, density measurements are a useful means for identifying substances.

 For example, how could you distinguish a metric ton of feathers versus a metric ton of bricks, shown in Figure 1, if you could not see them?